Istanbul trials of 1919–1920: Surrender of Constantinople

 In November 1918, Britain appointed Admiral Sir Somerset Gough-Calthorpe as High Commissioner and Rear-Admiral Richard Webb as Assistant High Commissioner in Constantinople.
 A French brigade later entered Constantinople on 12 November 1918, and British troops first entered the city on 13 November 1918.
-Early on December in 1918, Allied troops occupied sections of Constantinople and set up a military administration.
+Early in December in 1918, Allied troops occupied sections of Constantinople and set up a military administration.

-The US Secretary of State Robert Lansing summoned the representatives of the Ottoman Empire, Sultan Mehmed VI and Grand Vizier Damat Ferid Pasha (a founding member of the Freedom and Accord Party.
+The US Secretary of State Robert Lansing summoned the representatives of the Ottoman Empire, Sultan Mehmed VI and Grand Vizier Damat Ferid Pasha (a founding member of the Freedom and Accord Party).
 The Paris Peace Conference established "The Commission on Responsibilities and Sanctions" in January 1919.

 On 2 January 1919, Gough-Calthorpe requested from the Foreign Office authority to obtain the arrest and handing over of all those responsible for the incessant breaches of the terms of the Armistice and the continued ill-treatment of Armenians.
 Calthorpe got together a staff of dedicated assistants, including a notable anti-Turkish Irishman, Andrew Ryan, later Sir, who in 1951 published his memoirs.
 In his new role as the chief Dragoman of the British High Commission and Second Political Officer, he found himself in charge of the Armenian question.
 He proved instrumental in the arrest of a large number of the (later to be) Malta deportees.
 These fell broadly into three categories: Those still breaching the terms of the armistice, those who had allegedly ill-treated Allied prisoners-of-war and those responsible for excesses against Armenians, in Turkey itself and the Caucasus.
 Calthorpe asked for a personal interview with Reshid Pasha, Ottoman Minister of Foreign Affairs, to impress on him how Britain viewed the Armenian affair and the ill-treatment of POWs as "most important" deserving "the utmost attention".
-Two days later Calthorpe formally requested the arrest of seven leaders of the Committee of Union and Progress (CUP).
+Two days later Calthorpe formally requested the arrest of seven leaders of the CUP.
 While between 160 and 200 people were arrested, another 60 suspected of participating in the massacre of Armenians remained at large.